Table of Contents

 #45 Order someone a “just because” coffee through UberEats or Doordash

-Tell your friend that you’re thinking of them by sending a surprise coffee or treat.
-“Just because” doesn’t have to be a special reason.
+Let your friend know you’re thinking of them by sending a surprise coffee or treat.
+“Just because” means there doesn’t have to be a special reason.
 It’s simply because you thought of them and wanted to brighten their day.

 #46 Try out a new hairdo

-Try a new hairstyle if you’re hanging out at home alone.
-If something doesn’t look good, you don’t have to worry about seeing anyone.
+If you’re hanging out at home alone, try a new hairstyle.
+If something looks bad, you don’t have to worry about seeing anyone.
 But if you love it, you’ve already tried it and can recreate it tomorrow.

 #47 Create a wishlist